Kalakkad Mundanthurai Tiger Reserve

-Kalakkad Mundanthurai Tiger Reserve (KMTR) located in the South Western Ghats montane rain forests in Tirunelveli district and Kanyakumari district in the South Indian state of Tamil Nadu, is the second-largest protected area in Tamil Nadu.
-It is part of the Agasthyamala Biosphere Reserve.
+Kalakkad Mundanthurai Tiger Reserve is located in the South Western Ghats montane rain forests in Tirunelveli district and Kanyakumari district in the South India.
+It is the second-largest protected area in Tamil Nadu and part of Agasthyamala Biosphere Reserve.

 History

-The Kalakkad Mundanthurai Tiger Reserve was created in 1988 by combining Kalakad Wildlife Sanctuary (251 km^{2}) and Mundanthurai Wildlife Sanctuary (567 km^{2}), both established in 1962.
-Notification of 77 km^{2} of parts of Veerapuli and Kilamalai Reserve Forests in adjacent Kanyakumari district, added to the reserve in April 1996, is pending.
-A 400 km2 core area of this reserve has been proposed as a national park.
+Kalakkad Mundanthurai Tiger Reserve was created in 1988 by combining Kalakad and Mundanthurai Wildlife Sanctuaries, both established in 1962.
+The notification of parts of Veerapuli and Kilamalai Reserve Forests in adjacent Kanyakumari district added 77 km2 to the reserve in April 1996, and a 400 km2 core area has been proposed as a national park.

 The continuation of "Project Tiger" in Kalakkad Mundanthurai Tiger Reserve for fiscal year 2010–2011, at the cost of Rs.
 19,433,000, was approved by the National Tiger Conservation Authority on 28 August 2010.